 With the MC Licence class all the training and assessment is done with an accredited RTO.

-The Assessment for the MC Licence is competency-based, and is a combination of written assessment of knowledge and practical demonstration of skills as opposed to a practical driving test with an examiner.
+The Assessment for the MC Licence is competency-based, and is a combination of written assessment of knowledge and practical demonstration of skills.

 Verification of Competency (VOC course) is an assessment of a persons knowledge and skills.
 The process assists employers with meeting their Workplace Health & Safety (WH&S) obligations to deem staff competent to perform a task or operate plant and/or equipment.